machawk1/parallelising-python/README.md

 We see that the numba compiled code is much faster than the plain python code (more than x100).
 The downside with writing code this way is that error messages are cryptic  and a function that is JIT compiled can only call a subset of all Python, NumPy and SciPy functions in addition to other JIT compiled functions.
 See the documentation for more info on this.

-However, we can also parallelise code with Numba, using the `numba.prange` (parallel range) function.
+However, we can also parallelize code with Numba, using the `numba.prange` (parallel range) function.
 This code is cheekily stolen from the [documentation](https://numba.pydata.org/numba-doc/0.11/prange.html)

 ```python